Troubleshooting HTTP 400 errors in IIS

-The final stage of troubleshooting this example is to use the following article to see the HTTP.sys registry keys and default settings for IIS:
+The final stage of troubleshooting this example is to check the HTTP.sys registry keys and default settings for IIS

-Since we know the reason phrase and error are suggesting a header field length exceeding limits, we can narrow our search in KB820129 as such.
+Since you know the reason phrase and error are suggesting a header field length exceeding limits, you can narrow our search in the Registry Keys table as such.
 The prime candidate here is:

 Bad Request (Request Header Too Long)